0xworks/HazelDash/README.md

 Windows only, and Visual Studio 2019.

 * Clone the repository with `git clone --recursive https://github.com/Freeman40/HazelDash`
-* Run the script `Win-GenProjects.bat` from the Scripts subdirectory
+* Run the script `VS2019-GenProjects.bat` from the Build subdirectory
-* Open the Visual Studio solution that the script produces, and build.
+* Open the generated VS2019 solution file from the Build/VS2019 subdirectory.
+Build project.